 Just like a real estate agent does a good job of being a buffer in a real estate transaction, property managers do a great job.
 Having this added layer helps you to make objective decisions about your property.

-A common situation that arises when people manage their own property is they start to listen to the stories of tenants.
-While there are some reasons that you would want to hear the stories of tenants, all too often, this causes owners to mess up.
+A common situation that arises when people manage their own property is they start to listen to the stories of residents.
+While there are some reasons that you would want to hear the stories of residents, all too often, this causes owners to mess up.
 When owners start listening to personal stories, they aren’t able to be objective about their decisions.

 If you have one or two houses, you may have an unexpected situation happen once every 5 or 10 years.
 Alternatively, property managers see these ransom situations happen on a more consistent basis.